mgol/check-dependencies/README.md

 #### install

 Installs packages if they don't match.
-With the `onlySpecified` option enabled prune excessive packages as well.
+With the `onlySpecified` option enabled it installs if excessive packages are present as well.

 Type: `boolean`